 Most of our clients use Microsoft Windows or Apple OS X as the system software of choice for their computers.
 From time to time, Microsoft and Apple provide updates and patches that should be applied in order to correct problems and security issues that may be discovered.
 Both Microsoft and Apple provide ways for you to have patches and updates automatically downloaded and applied to your computer.
 To learn more about automatic patching, please visit http://windowsupdate.microsoft.com or use the software update tool in the Mac OS X System Preferences.

 A vitally important part of protecting yourself online is having strong passwords protecting your online accounts.
-We strongly recommend that when choosing a password that it contains a minimum of six characters and be made up of letters (both lowercase and capitals) and numbers.
-Many people are tempted and do create passwords that contain personal information like a spouse, pet or childs name.
+We strongly recommend that, when choosing a password, it contains a minimum of six characters and be made up of letters (both lowercase and uppercase) and numbers.
+Many people are tempted and do create passwords that contain personal information like a spouse, pet or child’s name.
 You may also be tempted to use common dates like birthdays or anniversaries.
 Do not do this when creating your password.
 A combination of letters and numbers makes it much more difficult for someone else to guess your password and compromise your accounts.
 Here are some examples:

 Good Password Examples:

-You may think that passwords such as these are hard to remember and inconvenient, however, think how much more inconvenient it will be when someone guesses your password and gains access to your personal information.
+You may think that passwords such as these are hard to remember and inconvenient.
+However, think about how much more inconvenient it will be when someone guesses your password and gains access to your personal information.

 Email and Text Messages